 That antibiotic was, of course, no joke (I was forewarned), and it’s probably the parasitic die-off combined with the changes in the microbiome (the gut bacteria) that caused some unusual food cravings.

 For the first time in I don’t know how many years, a craving for rich Bolognese pasta hit me hard.
 Resisting it was out of the question.

-Then, I developed a craving for some fiery curry which would take me on 40-min one-way ride to my favorite South Indian thali (they are a much spicier and lighter fair than North Indian food).
+Then, I developed a craving for some fiery curry which would take me on a 40-minute one-way ride to my favorite South Indian Thali (they are a much spicier and lighter fair than North Indian food).
 I would ask them to add more chili to the already “extra hot” option.
 The waiter was worried that I would hurt myself.

-One of the things I’ve learned about times like this is: do not to resist the cravings.
-Instead, just listen to my body.
+One of the things I’ve learned about during times like this is: do not to resist the cravings.
+Instead, listen to my body.